 One of our kids’ favorite days is Backwards Day.
 Everything is reversed, including meals.
 The day starts with dessert, followed by dinner, a snack, another dessert, lunch, and finally breakfast.
 Clothes, routines, and anything else we can think of are included in the day’s backward festivities.

-Other fun theme days could include Board Game Day, Movie Day, or even Italy Day (in which you listen to Italian music, eat spaghetti or lasagna, and watch movies like “Roman Holiday”)—anything is possible with theme days.
+Other fun theme days could include Board Game Day, Movie Day, or even Italy Day.
+(This is a day in which you listen to Italian music, eat spaghetti or lasagna, and watch movies like “Roman Holiday”).
+Anything is possible with theme days.

 5. Host a Treasure Hunt

-Searching for treasure is a perennial favorite in our home, but it doesn’t have to take a lot of time and effort.
-Simply look online for premade treasure hunt clues (type “free printable treasure hunt clues” in the search bar, then click over to images).
+Searching for treasure is a perennial favorite in our home.
+But it doesn’t have to take a lot of time and effort.
+Simply look online for premade treasure hunt clues.
+(Type “free printable treasure hunt clues” in the search bar, then click over to images).
 Once I print off the clues, I hide them—along with a little treat at the end—and let the kids take off.
-After the first treasure hunt, my children will often get into the spirit, creating their own clues and hiding stuffed animals or beloved toys as the prize at the end.
+After the first treasure hunt, my children will often get into the spirit.
+They create their own clues and hide stuffed animals or beloved toys as the prize at the end.

 6. Get Crafty

 There are lots of ways to encourage indoor creativity.
 A recent favorite in our home has been painting peg dolls and then playing with them afterward.
-One time, all of their peg dolls resembled Disney princesses; another time, they patterned them after themselves and their friends.
-The painting can be simple or intricate but usually entertains my kids for hours, as they finish the dolls and move on to creating mini houses for them.
+One time, all of their peg dolls resembled Disney princesses.
+Another time, they patterned them after themselves and their friends.
+The painting can be simple or intricate.
+But it usually entertains my kids for hours, as they finish the dolls and move on to creating mini houses for them.

 Want some more creative ideas?
 Here’s a fun roundup of 15 crafty ideas that are perfect for snowy days.